graded-cs-resources/IB-Computer-Science-Notes/unit1/02_FirstFunction.md

     function addTwoValues(val1, val2) {
         return val1 + val2;
     }
-    let s = addTwoValues(2,3); // the value s now has the value 5
+    let s = addTwoValues(2,3); // the variable s now has the value 5
-    let j = addTwoValues("Bob","Smith"); // the value j now has the value "BobSmith"
+    let j = addTwoValues("Bob","Smith"); // the variable j now has the value "BobSmith"
     ```

 ## Check your Learning